Keep Accessibility in Mind

 All of your images must have alt text which describes your image as succinctly as possible.
 Meaningful file names help give your images additional context.

-Those using screen readers and other assistive technology have the ability to navigate webpages by headings.
-Use Heading5 and Heading6 to give hierarchical structure to your content, especially if it is lengthy.
+Those using screen readers and other assistive technology can navigate webpages by headings.
+Use Heading 2 and Heading 3 to give a hierarchical structure to your content, especially if it is lengthy.

 Before uploading a new document into Cascade, ask yourself, "Can I turn this into a webpage?"
 If yes, go for it!
-If no, make sure your documents are accessible before uploading them into Cascade
+If not, ensure your documents are accessible before uploading them to Cascade.

 Embedded YouTube videos on the W&M website must have captions.

 When you submit edits, Cascade's built-in content checker includes a report of basic accessibility issues.
-Be sure to review and address any items that are flagged during this step.
+Be sure to review and address any flagged items during this step.

-To learn more about the ways you can improve your web content and documents, check out our web accessibility help page.
+To learn more about how you can improve your web content and documents, check out our web accessibility help page.